samraHanif0340/samraHanif0340.github.io/_portfolio/opencl.md

 ```

 ## Exercise list
-For easy reference, the solution code is organised by chapter and named according to the problem exercise.
+For easy reference, the solution code is organised by chapter and named according to the exercise.

 Build the C/C++ code using:
 ```bash